Help protect kids online: 4 things you can do

 By reviewing the History list in Internet Explorer, you can see all the places your children visited online.
 To view your Internet History, click the History button on the browser toolbar.

-The parental controls in Windows 8, Windows 7 and Windows Vista can also help you monitor where your kids go online.
-For more information, see What are parental controls?
+Windows Live Family Safety and the parental controls in Windows 7 and Windows Vista can also help you monitor where your kids go online.
+For more information, see Parental Controls: Software settings to help keep kids safe.

 Step 4: Remind kids not to talk to strangers online